Teal blue header image

-Retailers must buy into joint ventures
+Retailers need to buy into joint ventures

 Marks & Spencer simultaneously closing stores while making such a significant investment in technology shows not just the importance of retailers being online and able to provide home delivery, but also of harnessing the right technology to keep pace with the way the retail environment is changing.